-In the 1970's, the Carlisle family purchased the Castle and restored the interior of the home to its original appearance.
-After a few decades, the Wood family purchased the residence, returning the Castle to a single-family residence through major renovations.
+In 1976, the Carlisle family purchased the Castle and continued to reside in the house for 30 years.
+By 2006 the Wood family purchased the residence, working to return the Castle to a single-family residence through major renovations.

-We are very proud of our home and welcome any questions you might have on the architecture and history.
+We are very proud of our home and welcome any questions you might have on its architecture and history.

 We would love for you to stay with us!
 Just shoot us an email to check our availability or click the button below to check out our lovely suites.
 Each suite has magic qualities all its own.

 About The Area